 ANB033 targets CD122, the common beta subunit shared by the IL-15 and IL-2 receptors.
 IL-15 and IL-2 signaling mediate the proliferation and survival of NK cells and certain CD8 T cell subsets.
 ANB033 is an antibody designed with an affinity to CD122 that inhibits IL-15 and IL-2 signaling through the low affinity IL-2 receptor (comprised of CD122 and the common gamma subunit, CD132) while sparing IL-2 signaling through the high affinity IL-2 receptor (comprised of CD122, CD132 and the alpha receptor subunit for IL-2, CD25) expressed by regulatory T cells.
 This leads to the potential to achieve and maintain remission of inflammation through the reduction of disease-causing NK cells and certain CD8 T cell subsets, while sparing regulatory T cells.
 By preventing the consumption of IL-2 by pathogenic cells that express the low affinity IL-2 receptor, circulating levels of IL-2 may increase, potentially enhancing regulatory T cell numbers that express the high affinity IL-2 receptor in the setting of inflammation.
-We anticipate starting the Phase 1 trial in the fourth quarter of 2024.
+We initiated a Phase 1 clinical trial in October 2024.